SirPepe/dark-mode-toggle/Readme.md

 }
 ```

+Because the element's mode state reflects the user's preferences with the system/browser defaults as fallback, the above CSS is entirely sufficient to implement dark/light mode - no more `@media` rules required.

 ## CSS Variables

 The default UI's accent color can be changed by setting `--dark-mode-toggle-accent-color`.
 It defaults to `rebeccapurple`.